 - What does the “Snap” button do when editing MIDI?

-We hope you are enjoying BandLab’s Mix Editor — if you cannot find the answer you are looking for, please email us at email@example.com .
+We hope you’re enjoying BandLab’s Studio (previously known as Mix Editor) — if you cannot find the answer you’re looking for, please email us at firstname.lastname@example.org .

-For those of you looking for more advanced features like automation, effects preset editing, multi-track recording, etc – visit BandLab.com from your desktop browser (Google Chrome recommended) and you’ll find a Mix Editor with even more features!
+For those of you looking for more advanced features like automation, effects preset editing, multi-track recording, and more – visit bandlab.com from your desktop browser (Google Chrome recommended) and access our web Studio.

 All your projects are synced through the cloud and available from any of your devices with full compatibility.